awsk1994/Product_Classifier_Preview/README.md

 # Notes/Advices
+  - In "./results/cv_compare_results/*", for the products with mismatch between predicted and actual answer, a more detailed json is displayed.
+In the json, **'category' key means the actual answer and 'confidence' key is confidence level for top guesses, whereby the highest confidence is chosen as the final prediction**.
  - Remember to remove API_KEY when you are done (if you are commiting to a public repo)
  - Delete classifier when classifier is no longer needed (to prevent more billing)
  - To see all classifiers, run src/list_classifiers.py